Mondays, from 9 a.m. to 10 a.m.

-1. It’s tough out there, folks.
-The world is a crazy place.
+1. It’s tough out there, folks – The world can be a difficult place

-As serious as they are about our favorite healing modalities – from hypnotherapy and EMDR to couples therapy and counseling – they also like to laugh, too.
+As serious as they are about our favorite healing modalities – from hypnotherapy to EMDR to couples therapy and individual counseling – they also like to laugh, too.

-Laura: Almost 10 years into her practice, Laura has definitely found her niche in helping folks navigate relationships—their own self-love relationship and the romantic and platonic relationships they have with others.
-From TV and radio appearances to one-on-one, couples, and group counseling sessions, Laura enjoys nothing more than helping break down unhelpful stories and build up narratives with truly happy plotlines.
+Laura: Almost 10 years into her practice, Laura has definitely found her niche in helping folks navigate relationships—self-love relationship, romantic and platonic relationships.
+From TV and radio appearances to one-on-one, couples, and group counseling sessions, Laura enjoys nothing more than helping break down unhelpful stories and build up narratives with truly happy plot lines.

 : Is a psychotherapist who has a passion for healing trauma.
 Michelle helps clients find their way out of the pain and anguish from the past to lead to more meaningful and healthy lives.
 Michelle is a Midwestern transplant who joined Anchor Light in the spring of 2020 after working in intensive clinical settings with high-risk populations for the past 5 years.Learn more about these dynamic women and their fascinating work!